daenney/daenney.github.io/_posts/2019-04-07-home-automation.md

 turn on the TV you publish a message on MQTT and the IR-bridge will translate that into IR codes and blast it out through a few diodes.
 This is how I can turn the TV on through HomeKit and how Node-RED triggers the robovac on work days.

+### HTApp

+This is a custom webapp that uses a websocket connection to our MQTT broker.
+It discovers a few different accessory types and places them on a floor plan of our home.
+You can use it to turn devices on and off and tweak brightness and colour of the lights.
+If another system is used to change the sate of a device, the UI will automatically receive the update over the websocket link and update itself.

 ### Prometheus integration